evanfrawley/idyll-lang.github.io/docs/components-built-in.md

 The meta component adds context to the page template when building your app for publication.
 The following variables are available and will be inserted as `<meta>` properties into the head of your HTML page if you define them:

-* `title` - the page title
+* `title` - the page title.
-* `description` - a short description of your project
+* `description` - a short description of your project.
-* `url` - the canonical URL from this project
+* `url` - the canonical URL from this project.
-* `twitterHandle` - the author's twitter handle, it will create a link in the twitter card
+* `twitterHandle` - the author's twitter handle, it will create a link in the twitter card.
 * `shareImageUrl` - the URL of an image to be shared on social media (twitter cards, etc.).
 This must be a fully qualified URL, e.g. https://idyll-lang.github.io/images/logo.png.
-* `shareImageWidth` - the width of the share image in pixels
+* `shareImageWidth` - the width of the share image in pixels.
-* `shareImageHeight` - the height of the share image in pixels
+* `shareImageHeight` - the height of the share image in pixels.

 Continue to read about making [custom components](/components-custom).